Advertisement

 Money matters

 Means-tested bursaries in seniors only.
-Art, drama, music and sport scholarships in year 7, worth up to 10 per cent fee remission.
+Academic (STEM and English), art, drama, music and sport scholarships in year 7, worth up to 10 per cent fee remission.

 Fee information